Ngorongoro Farm Lodge is a pretty haven, conveniently close to the Ngorogoro Crater

 Ngorongoro Farmhouse has its own coffee bar where guests can come for cappuccinos and lattes made from locally grown coffee.
 The coffee is also roasted and ground on site, and there’s a wonderfully rich coffee aroma in the bar.

 During the day, the large 3m-deep swimming pool is a welcome place to relax and swim, with sunloungers and plenty of shade.
 Children will also enjoy the volleyball and croquet that are often set up on the lawns.

 For souvenirs, Ngorongoro Farmhouse Lodge has an extensive and well-stocked gift shop selling a variety of curious.
 There are carvings, jewellery, clothes, maps and art for sale.

-Whilst based at the Ngorongoro Farmhouse Lodge, activities are mainly focused on 4x4 vehicle safaris.
-There are no resident vehicles or guides at the lodge, so you will need to stay here with your own private vehicle and guide (which we can arrange for you).
+Whilst based at the Ngorongoro Farmhouse Lodge, activities are mainly focused on 4x4 vehicle safaris, which can be done with your own guide or with one of the lodge’s guides and vehicle, which they outsource.
 Whilst based at Ngorongoro Farmhouse Lodge, you can explore both Lake Manyara National Park and the Ngorongoro Crater.